 The BoS Project Review Committee may ask applicant agencies to provide additional information to determine agency capacity to: implement projects in a timely manner with successful outcomes, score well on the HUD Annual Performance Report (APR), and avoid jeopardizing overall agency stability or future funding for the NC BoS CoC.

-[References in brackets indicate the section of the application that will be used to score each question.
-These references will be updated as needed after HUD has released the 2015 application.]
+[References in brackets indicate the materials that will be used to score each question.]

 Reviewer:

 Applicant:

 Project Name:

 Project Type (circle one) PH:PSH PH:RRH SSO

 Reviewer Signature: Date: